vserova/book/pages/ch_objmgr.md

 #### CSeq\_annot important methods

--   <span class="nctnt ncbi-func">SetNameDesc</span> - set a description of type <span class="nctnt ncbi-type">name</span> for the Seq-annot.
+-   `SetNameDesc` - set a description of type `name` for the Seq-annot.

--   <span class="nctnt ncbi-func">SetTitleDesc</span> - set a description of type <span class="nctnt ncbi-type">title</span> for the Seq-annot.
+-   `SetTitleDesc` - set a description of type `title` for the Seq-annot.

--   <span class="nctnt ncbi-func">AddComment</span> - set a description of type <span class="nctnt ncbi-type">comment</span> for the Seq-annot.
+-   `AddComment` - set a description of type `comment` for the Seq-annot.

--   <span class="nctnt ncbi-func">SetCreateDate</span> - set the Seq-annot's time of creation.
+-   `SetCreateDate` - set the Seq-annot's time of creation.

--   <span class="nctnt ncbi-func">SetUpdateDate</span> - set the Seq-annot's time of last update.
+-   `SetUpdateDate` - set the Seq-annot's time of last update.

--   <span class="nctnt ncbi-func">AddUserObject</span> - this enables adding custom attributes to an annotation.
+-   `AddUserObject` - this enables adding custom attributes to an annotation.

 See the [CSeq\_annot API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__annot.html) for an up-to-date list of all methods.

 ##### Interaction with the Object Manager

 An external annotation is one residing in a TSE other than the TSE containing the Bioseq object that it annotates.
-This definition applies whether the TSE containing the Bioseq was loaded by a data loader or by calling <span class="nctnt ncbi-func">CScope::AddTopLevelSeqEntry()</span>.
+This definition applies whether the TSE containing the Bioseq was loaded by a data loader or by calling `CScope::AddTopLevelSeqEntry()`.

 If a Seq-annot references external annotations, and if a data loader has been added to the scope, then by default the Object Manager will read the external annotations.

-This behavior can be modified by passing an appropriate [SAnnotSelector](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/structSAnnotSelector.html) to a <span class="nctnt ncbi-class">CFeat\_CI</span> feature iterator constructor.
-By default, <span class="nctnt ncbi-class">SAnnotSelector</span> will not exclude externals; however, calling <span class="nctnt ncbi-func">SetExcludeExternal()</span> on the selector will instruct the Object Manager to omit external annotations for this SAnnotSelector.
+This behavior can be modified by passing an appropriate [SAnnotSelector](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/structSAnnotSelector.html) to a `CFeat_CI` feature iterator constructor.
+By default, `SAnnotSelector` will not exclude externals; however, calling `SetExcludeExternal()` on the selector will instruct the Object Manager to omit external annotations for this SAnnotSelector.

-In addition you can disable/enable annotations by name or type using other methods of <span class="nctnt ncbi-class">SAnnotSelector</span>.
+In addition you can disable/enable annotations by name or type using other methods of `SAnnotSelector`.
 Selection by name is useful for GenBank external annotations like SNPs because their names are fixed - "SNP", "CDD", etc.

 #### Tree structure iterators